mfilej/dotfiles/README.md

 At this point `jj status` should look clean.

-Now that Homebrew has installed the fish shell we can set up Terminal.app.
+Now that Homebrew has installed the fish shell we can set up our shell:

-- Under Settings → General → *Shell opens with* enter the value `/opt/homebrew/bin/fish`.
-- For the chosen profile:
-  - Under Shell:
-    - Set *When the shell exits: Close if the shell exited cleanly*.
-    - *Ask before *closing*, *Only if there are processes other than the login shell and:* enter `-fish`.
-  - Under Keyboard, check *Use Option as Meta key*.

-Open a new Terminal window and the following to your $PATH:
+Add the following to your $PATH:

     fish_add_path /opt/homebrew/bin/ /opt/homebrew/sbin/ ~/bin/